magento-hackathon/Tracker/README.md

     - Absolute Priorization by Ordering of Tickets
     - Assigning Tickets to Sprints
   - Web API Support
-    - Bonfire clone (ScreenShot Tool which runs in the Browser, based on [feedback.js](http://experiments.hertzen.com/jsfeedback/)
+  - ScreenShot Tool [Bonfire clone], but: which runs in the Browser, based on [feedback.js](http://experiments.hertzen.com/jsfeedback/) requires WebAPI and could be an external tool

 Scribbles and Mockups